CN-GuoXiaoYao/GodotPlugin/LineMap2D/Readme.txt

 Notes
 This plugin was developed within a short time frame and may contain bugs. width_curve is added automatically when the node initializes,Please adjust as needed.
-It is released under the MIT License, and contributions or improvements are welcome.
+When dragging other points, the first point is fixed It is released under the MIT License, and contributions or improvements are welcome.
 Feel free to modify and share it as needed.

 zh